-From Fall 2014 to Spring 2016, four community colleges identified a set of courses each semester in which spatial skills were thought to be an important component.
-The courses covered a variety of topics in a variety of technical education skills areas including: Introduction to Programming, Advanced Programming, Introduction to Engineering, Design and Creation of Games, Introduction to Geographic Information Systems, Robotic Fundamentals, Computer Aided Design Graphics, Building Information Modeling Architecture, Modeling and Animation, 3D Game Development, Engineering Graphics, Architectural Drafting, Electronic Fundamentals with Computer Applications, and more.
-Students in each of these courses were invited to complete the Purdue Spatial Visualization Test: Rotations (PSVT:R) at the start of the semester and again at the end to select students for participation, to monitor outcomes, and to provide data for a comparison group of students who did not participate in the spatial skills intervention.
+During the first year of SKIITS implementation, three community college partners (DelMar Community College, McHenry County College, and Tidewater Community College) identified a set of courses in which spatial skills were thought to be an important component.
+The courses covered a variety of topics in a variety of technical education skills areas including: Introduction to Geographic Information Systems, Robotics Fundamentals, Design and Creation of Games, Computer-Aided Design Graphics, Building Information Modeling Architecture, Parametric Modeling Solidworks, Blueprint Reading for Manufacturing, Civil Engineering Drafting, Electronic Fundamentals with Computer Applications, and Electrics Circuits.
+Students in each of these courses completed the PSVT:R at the start of the semester and again at the end to provide evidence of outcomes and a set of comparison data.
 Students who correctly answered fewer than 60% of the items were invited to participate in a supplemental spatial skills course offered on campus.

-In Spring 2015, the cut-off score for participating in the course was increased to students who correctly answered fewer than 70% of the PSVT:R items in order to increase the number of students eligible to participate in the study.
-Research evidence supports this increased cut-off score.
-In a 2011 study, Veurink and Sorby examined various factors of student success in terms of their PSVT:R score during orientation.
-They found that the students who marginally passed the PSVT:R, scoring between 60-70%, likely would have benefitted from participation in the spatial skills course.
-30
+In this first iteration, faculty tested the traditional, face-to-face course model, collected data about student engagement and outcomes, and planned for online implementation.
+In spring 2015, the cut-off score for participating in the course was increased to students who correctly answered fewer than 70% of the PSVT:R items because there is research evidence to support this cut-off30 and the team wanted to increase the number of students participating in the study.
 Participation in the PSVT:R assessments and course were voluntary.
 Each institution decided when, over how many sessions, and how to organize the curriculum.
 Typically, the 10-module curriculum was offered over the course of four or five days spread out over several weeks.
+Instructors tried to accommodate student schedules by repeating course sessions on several days and at different times.
+However, a number of students began the course but did not finish.

 Students who participated in the spatial skills course completed a survey, either through an online link, course management system, or as a paper and pencil task, to provide feedback about the course and their perceptions about its impact.
-Analysis of the survey results and student outcome data has included descriptive statistics and ANOVAs to compare changes in PSVT:R scores for students who completed the spatial skills training and students who did not participate in the course.
+Descriptive statistics of the student survey and student outcome data were calculated and an ANOVA of score gains on the PSVT:R was calculated to compare the relative growth and final course grades of the students in the spatial skills course as compared to students who did not participate in the course.
 Interview data were coded to identify common themes across institutions.